 The battery can be replaced without the use of tools.
-The battery compartment door is located on the lower left side of the instrument (when you are facing the measurement display).
+The battery compartment is located on the lower left side of the instrument (when you are facing the measurement display).
 To remove the battery:

 - 1. Slide the catch toward the bottom of the instrument. - 2.
 Pull the top of the door away from the unit. - 3.
 Lift out the battery door. - 4.
-Pull straight out on the lanyard to remove the battery pack from the instrument.
+Remove the battery pack from the instrument by grabbing the battery lanyard and pulling out.